 How long will it last?

-Dell’s newest XPS 13 model checks off almost everything on our list for a future-proof laptop.
-It has Thunderbolt 3, plus two USB Type-A for legacy support, screen options over 1080p, the latest generation of Intel processors, a sturdy design, and a large battery.
+Dell’s newest XPS 13 model checks off almost everything on our list for a future-proof laptops.
+It has Thunderbolt 3, plus two USB-A ports for legacy support, screen options over 1080p, the latest generation of Intel processors, a sturdy design, and a large battery.

 Should you buy it?